 It’s important to check all over your skin, preferably once a month.
 Self-exams are best done in a well-lit room in front of a full-length mirror.
-Use a hand-held mirror for areas that are hard to see.
-Learn the patterns of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes.
+Use a hand-held mirror for areas that are hard to see, such as the backs of your thighs.

 All areas should be examined, including your palms and soles, scalp, ears, nails, and your back.
-(For a more thorough description of a skin self-exam, see our document, Skin Cancer: Prevention and Early Detection and the booklet Why You Should Know About Melanoma.)
+(For a more thorough description of a skin self-exam, see our document Skin Cancer: Prevention and Early Detection and the booklet Why You Should Know About Melanoma.)
 Friends and family members can also help you with these exams, especially for those hard-to-see areas, such as your scalp and back.

 Spots on the skin that are new or changing in size, shape, or color should be seen by a doctor promptly.
 Any unusual sore, lump, blemish, marking, or change in the way an area of the skin looks or feels may be a sign of skin cancer or a warning that it might occur.
 The skin might become scaly or crusty or begin oozing or bleeding.
 It may feel itchy, tender, or painful.
 Redness and swelling may develop.

-Last Medical Review: 09/20/2012
+Last Medical Review: 10/21/2013

-Last Revised: 01/17/2013
+Last Revised: 02/20/2014